danigb/timestretch/README.md

 - Perform pitchshifting using a webworker
 - Realtime pitchshifting of an audio source

+This is not the best implementation if you're looking for sound quality and/or performance (see FAQ).

 __This is work in progress__

 ## (FA)Q